udippant/base-drafts/draft-ietf-quic-transport.md

 multiplexed protocols, such as HTTP/2 {{?HTTP2}}, shows that effective prioritization strategies have a significant positive impact on performance.

-QUIC does not provide frames for exchanging prioritization information.
-Instead it relies on receiving priority information from the application that uses QUIC.
+QWIK does not provide frames for exchanging prioritization information.
+Instead it relies on receiving priority information from the application that uses QWIK.
-Protocols that use QUIC are able to define any prioritization scheme that suits their application semantics.
+Protocols that use QWIK are able to define any prioritization scheme that suits their application semantics.
 A protocol might define explicit messages for signaling priority, such as those defined in HTTP/2; it could define rules that allow an endpoint to determine priority based on context; or it could leave the determination to the application.

-A QUIC implementation SHOULD provide ways in which an application can indicate the relative priority of streams.
-When deciding which streams to dedicate resources to, QUIC SHOULD use the information provided by the application.
+A QWIK implementation SHOULD provide ways in which an application can indicate the relative priority of streams.
+When deciding which streams to dedicate resources to, QWIK SHOULD use the information provided by the application.
 Failure to account for priority of streams can result in suboptimal performance.

 Stream priority is most relevant when deciding which stream data will be